ethanchristoff/CM2603-Data_Science_Project-G20/README.md

 ## Introduction

+>[!Important]
 >This project is a fall detection app capable of detecting if a person is in the process or at a risk of falling in isolated conditions.
-The premise of this project is to further provide information to health officials and create an alert systen to alert users of their being a risk of the patient falling
+The premise of this project is to further provide information to health officials and create an alert system to alert users of their being a risk of the patient falling

 To summarize here are the main features of the application:
-- Inclusive of IOT devices such as accelorometers and heart rate sensors
+- Inclusive of IOT devices such as accelerometers and heart rate sensors
 - Inclusive of a computer vision model for joint based fall detections
     - The model is an occlusion model capable of assessing visibility
-- Consists of alert system to send alerts to a users device either through SMS or the website itseld
+- Consists of alert system to send alerts to a users device either through SMS or the website itself

-Although fairly new and indecisive, the project is almost completely finished with a few outscopes to satisy before projecting it as a finalized application.
+Although fairly new and indecisive, the project is almost completely finished with a few out scopes to satisfy before projecting it as a finalized application.

 ## Features
 ### Dashboard Page